maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

   frameborder="0">
 </iframe>

-This plot shows the distribution of game lengths across all matches.
+This plot shows the distribution of game lengths (in seconds) across all matches in the dataset.
+Most games last between 1500 and 2200 seconds (approximately 25 to 36 minutes), forming a slightly right-skewed bell curve that reflects the typical pacing of professional League of Legends matches, with fewer extremely short or long games.

 ### Gold vs. Kills at 15 Minutes – Stomp Comparison